 Many deaneries, including Oxford, offer the chance to do an Academic Foundation Programme after graduation.
 This two-year programme focuses on developing clinical skills across a broad range of specialities, but also offers research training and time away from clinical practice to undertake a research project.

 The next step is an Academic Clinical Fellowship (ACF) in psychiatry.
 This is a three-year programme with 25% research time and 75% clinical time.
 This allows doctors to gain further research experience and apply for research fellowships, at the same time as acquiring clinical skills in psychiatry and undertaking post-graduate membership exams for the Royal College of Psychiatrists.
-A limited number of ACF posts are funded by NIHR, this coming year, there will be an additional 4 ACF posts supported by the new Oxford Collaboration for Leadership in Applied Health Research and Care (CLAHRC).
+A limited number of ACF posts are funded by NIHR, this coming year.
 The ideal outcome of an ACF is a research fellowship which enables doctors to take time out of clinical training to undertake a PhD/DPhil/MD.

 There is a DPhil (PhD) scheme for clinicians, dedicated to mental health, and funded by Wellcome.
 The usual point of entry will be after completion of core training and MRCPsych, but applicants at earlier or later career stages are also welcome.
 The scheme pays clinical salary at the appropriate rate, as well as fees and experimental costs.
 3-4 places will be available.
 Further details and how to apply here.

 On completion of a research degree, clinical training can be completed as an Academic Clinical Lecturer (ACL) in a range of specialities (e.g. general adult, old age, forensic or child and adolescent psychiatry).
 An ACL offers the change to undertake postdoctoral research and working time is divided equally between research and clinical practice.